Public Employees Federation: Political activity

 PEF has also been active in endorsing candidates for political office.
 But some of these endorsements have proven highly contentious within the union.
 In 1990, PEF endorsed Mario Cuomo for governor, but the endorsement was bitterly debated within the union and the support PEF pledged to Cuomo's re-election effort was considered "tepid".
 PEF remained neutral in Cuomo's 1994 re-election campaign.
 Cuomo was defeated for re-election by George Pataki.
 PEF remained neutral again during Pataki's successful 1998 re-election bid.
 But in 2002, PEF supported Pataki for election to a third term.
 According to PEF President Roger Benson, the endorsement was a quid pro quo for Pataki's promise to add three days of paid sick leave to the union's collective bargaining agreement and for a promise not to lay off any state workers in the following budget year.
 Some PEF members were deeply angered by the union's endorsement, however, and an internal union poll of the union's health care division showed they overwhelmingly supported Pataki's opponent (New York Comptroller H. Carl McCall).
 Pro-McCall members of the union submitted a resolution to the union's annual convention which would have rescinded the endorsement.
 PEF members voted down the resolution on October 8, 2002.
 In 2006, PEF endorsed New York State Attorney General Eliot Spitzer in his successful run for governor.
 That same year, Andrew Cuomo ran to replace Spitzer as New York State Attorney General.
-PEF declined to endorse Cuomo, instead backing New York City Public Advocate Mark J. Green in his unsuccessful bid for that office.
+PEF declined to endorse Cuomo, instead backing New York City Public Advocate Mark Green in his unsuccessful bid for that office.
 On July 21, 2009, PEF leaders indicated they might not support David Paterson in the Democratic primary if he chooses to run for re-election as governor.